MohamedSaeed-dev/Email-Sender-API/README.md

 # Email-Sender-API
-A Project for implementing an email sending service
+A Project for implementing an email sending service using .NET Web API

+## License
+Feel free to contribute ❤️